 15th SEI Software Engineering Workshop for Educators

-The SEI is hosting its 15th annual Workshop for Educators to foster an ongoing exchange of ideas among educators whose curricula include subjects spanning software engineering.
-The event is free of charge and open to any accredited, college-level educator.
+The SEI hosted its 15th annual Workshop for Educators to foster an ongoing exchange of ideas among educators whose curricula include subjects spanning software engineering.
+The event was free of charge and open to any accredited, college-level educator.

-The three-day workshop will feature two days of SEI courses.
-Day three is devoted to invited talks and group sessions, facilitated by SEI team members, where participants share experiences, ideas, and tangible artifacts for introducing software engineering topics into the college curriculum (the educators' "entrance fee" for participating in the workshop).
-These artifacts can range from courses that focus on narrow skills such as code analysis, to teaching software engineering in a course that spans the software engineering lifecycle, to an overview of software engineering education as a focused certificate in a computer science undergraduate program.
+The three-day workshop featured two days of SEI courses.
+Day three was devoted to invited talks and group sessions, facilitated by SEI team members, where participants shared experiences, ideas, and tangible artifacts for introducing software engineering topics into the college curriculum (the educators' "entrance fee" for participating in the workshop).
+These artifacts have ranged from courses that focus on narrow skills such as code analysis, to teaching software engineering in a course that spans the software engineering lifecycle, to an overview of software engineering education as a focused certificate in a computer science undergraduate program.